Client Protection Fund Rules

 - Losses incurred by any governmental entity or agency;

-- Consequential or incidental damages such as lost interest or attorneys fees or other costs incurred in seeking recovery of a loss;
+- Consequential or incidental damages such as lost interest or attorney's fees or other costs incurred in seeking recovery of a loss; or

-- Claims are excluded if the acts from which they arise occurred during a period when the lawyer was under an order of interim suspension, suspension or revocation issued at least six months prior to the dishonest conduct and the client was unreasonable in believing that the lawyer was licensed or admitted to practice law at the time of the dishonest conduct.
+- Claims are excluded if the dishonest conduct occurred during a period when the lawyer was under an order of interim suspension, suspension, or revocation issued at least six months prior to the dishonest conduct and the client was unreasonable in believing that the lawyer was licensed or admitted to practice law at the time of the dishonest conduct.

 - In cases of extreme hardship or special and unusual circumstances, the Committee may recommend and the Board may, in its discretion, authorize payment of a claim that would otherwise be excluded under these Rules.